 An extremely informative book, it is written in a simple and easy to read style that does not take itself too seriously.

-Make no mistake, though, it is a hardcore survival manual and could easily save someone’s life in a bad situation.
+Make no mistake, though, it is a serious survival manual, and could easily save someone’s life in a bad situation.

 After you give your friends a jumpstart into prepping, check in with them later in the day or in a couple of days (depending on the time table of the event), and see how they are doing.